 2. Interest and Late Charges.
 Once assessments and other charges are past due and delinquent, a finance charge is assessed, accrued at an interest rate at not less than 1.5% per month until paid, or at such greater rate of interest as may be imposed from time to time by the Board.
-In addition to interest on an unpaid Assessment, the Association may impose a late fee of five percent (5%) of any unpaid Assessment.
-Finance and late charges will cease after the account is greater than 730 days delinquent.
+In addition to interest on an unpaid Assessment, the Association may impose a late fee of five percent (5%) of any unpaid Assessment

 3. Return Check Charges.
 In addition to any and all charges imposed under the Declaration, the Bylaws, the Rules and Regulations or the Articles of Incorporation (collectively, the "Governing Documents") or pursuant to Colorado statutes, or this Policy, a fifty dollar (\$50.00) fee or other amount deemed appropriate by the Board shall be assessed against an Owner in the event any check or other instrument attributable to or payable for the benefit of such Owner is not honored by the bank or is returned by the bank for any reason whatsoever, including but not limited to insufficient funds.
 Such return check charge shall be due and payable immediately, upon demand.
-Notwithstanding this provision, the Association shall be entitled to all additional remedies as may be provided by applicable law.
-Returned check charges shall be the obligation of the Owner(s) of the Unit or Vacation Estate for which payment was tendered to the Association.
+Notwithstanding this provision, the Association shall be the obligation of the Owner(s) of the Unit or Vacation Estate for which payment was tendered to the Association.
 Returned check charges shall become effective on any instrument tendered to the Association for payment of sums due under the Governing Documents or this Policy.